GradyConwell/resumeSite/ResumeWebsite/src/about.md

 In the summer of 2025, I stumbled into my first grown-up job, as an intern at Copper – an absolutely phenomenal Berkeley-based hardware startup.
 I don't think I could've asked for a better start to my nascent engineering career.
 I've since had the privilege to stick around part-time during the fall, despite attending Chico State.
 It's a bizarre state of affairs, and I wouldn't have it any other way.

-Looking ahead, summer 2026 is still an open question, so if you know of any roles I be a good fit for, reach out!
+Looking ahead, summer 2026 is still an open question, so if you know of any roles I'd be a good fit for, reach out!